progressh/infoman/README.md

 3. Click Explorer to add a new .py file and following the hint to install python extention(not sure it is needed).
 4. Read https://code.visualstudio.com/docs/python/python-tutorial, In View->Command Pallete->run "Python: Create Environment" to create a .Venv whose files you can view under explorer.
 After run "Python: Select Environment" to select the venv, you can run in the Terminal "python -m pip install yahoofinancials".
 6. Open src/util.py and Run.
 There is error message about running Activate.ps1 and prompt you to run  "Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUsery"
-7. After run, the script will print following information about a stock: ticker, open_price, day_high, day_low, bid_or_ask price (if
+7. After run, the script will print information to out.html in current directory.
+Click the file to view it in browser